Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations

 Then for all integers $r_i$, $n_i$, $k_{ij}$, $i,j\in [d]$, such that $r_i\ge0$, $r_1+\dots+r_d\ge1$, $k_{ij}\ge0$, for $i\neq j$, $-k_{jj}=r_j+\sum_{i\neq j}k_{ij}$, and $n_i\ge -k_{ii}$,

 where ${\rm r}=(r_1,\dots,r_d)$, $\nu_i^{*0}=\delta_0$, $\bar{n}_i=n_i\vee 1$ and $K$ is the matrix $(-k_{ij})_{i,j\in [d]}$ to which we removed the line $i$ and the column $i$, for all $i$ such that $n_i=0$. \end{thm} Our proof of Theorem \ref{main} uses a bijection, displayed in Theorem \ref{coding}, between multitype forests and a particular set of multidimensional, integer valued sequences.
 A consequence of this result is that any critical or subcritical irreducible multitype branching forest is encoded by $d$ independent, $d$-dimensional random walks, see Theorem \ref{Lukasiewicz-Harris}.
-Then, in a similar way to the single type case, the total progeny, jointly with the number of subtrees of each type in the forest, is expressed as the first passage time of this multivariate process in some domain.
-An extension of the Ballot Theorem, see Theorem \ref{ballot}, allows us to conclude as in the single type case.
-Then we will show in Subsection \ref{appl2} that the multitype Lagrange inversion formula of the generating function of the random vector $(O_1,\dots,O_d)$, obtained by Good \cite{go} is a consequence of Theorem \ref{main}.
-Let us also emphasize that our proof of Theorem \ref{main} can be adapted in order to deal with the supercritical case and also to drop the assumption of irreducibility.
-It is only for the sake of simplifying the notation that we have chosen to restrict ourselves to the irreducible critical or subcritical case.\\
+Then, in a similar way to the single type case, the total population, jointly with the number of subtrees of each type in the forest, is expressed as the first passage time of this multivariate process in some domain.
+The extension of the Ballot Theorem obtained in Theorem \ref{ballot} allows us to conclude as in the single type case.
+Another analogy with the single type case is that the multivariate Lagrange inversion formula known as the Lagrange-Good formula, see \cite{go}, can be derived from Theorem \ref{main} by applying this theorem to the generating function of the random vector $(O_1,\dots,O_d)$.\\